acryptos/docs.acryptos.com/faq.md

 ### 1. Is there a treasury?

 * Yes.
-A vote for adding 3% from the daily mint to a treasury passed.
+A treasury was formed to fund anything that adds value to the protocol, taking up to 3% of ACS emissions.

 ### 2. What is the main goal of the treasury?

-* The treasury funds will be used to improve the project \(marketing/pr/administration/management/audit/etc\).
+* The treasury funds will be used to improve/add value the project \(marketing/pr/administration/management/audits/etc\).

 ### 3. Who controls the treasury?